amzanggit/WebUITesting/README.md

         - **Usage**:
           1. Ensure you have SafariDriver installed and properly set up in your environment.
           2. When using the `DriverFactory` in tests, instantiate the driver and use the predefined `wait` mechanism wherever necessary to ensure stable and reliable tests.
-    - **Purpose**: Defines the configurations for the web test using SafariDriver.

 ## Usage